MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 ### Step 3: Generate a certificate

 > [!NOTE]
-> Cryptography: Next Generation (CNG) certificates are not supported for app-only authentication with Exchange.
+> Cryptography: Next Generation (CNG) certificates are not supported for app-only authentication as described in this article.
 CNG certificates are created by default in modern Windows versions.
 You need to use a certificate from a CSP key provider.

 Create an x.509 certificate.
 For example: